-While HT has many benefits, it has been shown to increase a postmenopausal woman’s risk of being diagnosed especially after age 60.
+While HT has many benefits, it has been shown to increase a postmenopausal woman’s risk of being diagnosed with breast cancer especially after age 60.
 Studies show the risk is reduced when HT is stopped, and the risk no longer increases.
-Estrogen therapy alone does NOT increase the risk of being diagnosed with breast cancer, in fact, has been associated with reduced risk of breast cancer diagnosis in women with hysterectomy.
+Estrogen therapy alone does NOT increase the risk of being diagnosed with breast cancer.
+In fact, it has been associated with a reduced risk of breast cancer diagnosis in women with hysterectomy.
 (Women with a uterus need progestagen to balance the estrogen which is stimulatory to the lining of the uterus/the endometrium.)

 The length of time a woman takes HT also affects a woman’s risk.
 Taking HT for five to 10 or more years increases the risk of diagnosis.
 However, postmenopausal women who take HT for menopausal symptoms for over 5 years have a 30% reduction in all-cause mortality.
 Taking HT does NOT increase the overall risk of death or death from cancer.

 Do the Benefits of HT Outweigh the Risk?

 The known link between HT and increased breast cancer risk has unfortunately discouraged many women and their doctors from choosing or recommending hormone therapy (HT).
 Most breast specialists do not recommend HT for breast cancer survivors, while others may recommend HT based on its potential benefits, including quality of life concerns.
 Furthermore, breast cancer survivors who still menstruate are not discouraged from being pregnant.